sergiusens/snappy-docs/core/store.md

 ## Other stores

 Snaps are not tied to a specific type of store and you can host them any way you want.
-Although, to integrate with the `snap` command (beyond the `install`/`remove` commands), the server needs to be based on the [Store API specs](https://wiki.ubuntu.com/AppStore/Interfaces/ClickPackageIndex).

 You can find an example implementation of a custom store [here](https://github.com/noise/snapstore/).
 You can even deploy it locally by running `$ snap install snapstore-example`.
 See the README of the project for details.